1907 Tiflis bank robbery: Preparation

 Before the 5th Congress met, high-ranking Bolsheviks held a meeting in Berlin in April 1907 to discuss staging a robbery to obtain funds to purchase arms.
 Attendees included Lenin, Stalin, Krasin, Bogdanov and Litvinov.
 The group decided that Stalin, then known by his earlier nom de guerre Koba, and the Armenian Ter-Petrosian, known as Kamo, should organize a bank robbery in the city of Tiflis.

 The 29-year-old Stalin was living in Tiflis with his wife Ekaterina and newborn son Yakov.
-Stalin was experienced at organizing robberies, and these exploits had helped him gain a reputation as the centre's principal financier.
+Stalin was experienced at organizing robberies and kidnappings, and these exploits had helped him gain a reputation as the centre's principal financier.
 Kamo, four years younger than Stalin, had a reputation for ruthlessness; later in his life he cut a man's heart from his chest.
 At the time of the conspiracy, Kamo ran a criminal organization called "the Outfit".
 Stalin said that Kamo was "a master of disguise", and Lenin called Kamo his "Caucasian bandit".
 Stalin and Kamo had grown up together, and Stalin had converted Kamo to Marxism.

 After the April meeting, Stalin and Litvinov travelled to Tiflis to inform Kamo of the plans and to organize the raid.
 According to Roman Brackman's The Secret File of Joseph Stalin: A Hidden Life, while Stalin was working with the Bolsheviks to organize criminal activities, he was also acting as an informant for the Okhrana, the Russian secret police.
 Brackman alleges that once the group returned to Tiflis, Stalin informed his Okhrana contact, Officer Mukhtarov, about the bank robbery plans and promised to provide the Okhrana with more information at a later time.
+However, Geoffrey Roberts has termed Brackman's allegation as a "conspiracy theory" and has further opined that all the evidence that Brackman adduces in support of this hypothesis is circumstantial and speculative.